Below are answers to the most frequently asked questions when applying to the University of Baltimore as an international student.

 If you attended a college or university outside of the United States, you must arrange, at your expense, to have your academic record evaluated on a detailed, course-by-course basis by a U.S. credential evaluation service.
-UB accepts evaluation reports from services that are current members of the National Association of Credential Evaluation Services.
+UBalt accepts evaluation reports from services that are current members of the National Association of Credential Evaluation Services.

 Do I really need to submit transcripts from every university I've attended?

 Yes.
 Transcripts are required from all colleges and universities attended, whether or not credit was earned, the program was completed or the credit appears as transfer credit on another transcript.

 Can you provide me with documents to apply for or transfer a student visa?